 Has Ronnie Vint Had A Hair Transplant

-No, Love Island‘s Ronnie Vint hasn’t publicly stated yet that he has had a hair transplant.
+No, Love Island‘s Ronnie Vint hasn’t publicly stated that he has had a hair transplant yet.
 Instead, he has openly discussed using Toppik hair fibres to address his hairline, which he joked has become more famous than he is.
 Ronnie has been candid about his use of hair fibre products to address thinning hair.

 To our knowledge, Ronnie Vint has not yet had a hair transplant.
-Instead, he uses hair fibres to achieve a fuller look, as revealed in a TikTok video back in November 2024 at the age of 28 years.
-In this video below, we can see the application of hair fibres before and after.
+Instead, he uses hair fibres to achieve a fuller look, as revealed in a TikTok video from November 2024, when he was 28.
+In the video below, we can see the application of hair fibres before and after.

 Here, we can see the receded hairline and hair thinning.
 After application of hair fibers, we can see a fuller and thicker hairline.